History of Indianapolis in Timeline

 May 30, 1911: Inaugural Indianapolis 500

-1911: Inaugural Indianapolis 500
+1911: First Indianapolis 500

-1913: Great Flood of 1913
+1913: Great Flood

 1913: Indianapolis streetcar strike

-In 1913, the Indianapolis streetcar strike, police mutiny and riots led to the creation of the state's earliest labor-protection laws.
+In 1913, the Indianapolis streetcar strike, subsequent police mutiny and riots led to the creation of the state's earliest labor-protection laws.

-1914: Ford Motor Company Operations
+1914: Ford Motor Company operations

-Ford Motor Company operated in Indianapolis from 1914–1942 and again from 1956–2008.
+Ford Motor Company operated in Indianapolis from 1914–1942, 1956–2008.

-1915: Allison Transmission founded
+1915: Allison Transmission Founded

 1915: Establishment of Allison Engine Company